 STEPS WE ARE TAKING TO KEEP YOU SAFE

 Our team members are acutely aware they could unintentionally bring the virus into Promontory, which is why our team is constantly monitoring for symptoms of the virus.
 If an employee is showing any signs of the coronavirus or has been in contact with someone suspected of having the coronavirus, they are required to stay home until they’ve been tested and cleared to return to work.

 We monitor for signs and symptoms of COVID-19.
 We take their temperature, ask if they’ve noticed any changes in their health and go through a series of questions to determine if they are experiencing any symptoms related to the virus.
 If there are any changes, our team will catch them quickly with these screenings.
 This will allow us to immediately get our patients treatment that they need.

 One of the most effective ways to stop the spread of COVID-19 is to practice social distancing, which means keeping at least six-feet of space between you and the people around you.
 While our nursing staff have to get close to patients to perform their jobs, as a team we are practicing social distancing whenever possible.
 This means we have set nursing teams working together to limit interactions with multiple team members.

-Our team members are now required to wear face masks while at work.
+Our team members are required to wear face coverings (ie:face masks/N95/face shields, etc.) while at work.
 This helps to prevent the transfer of respiratory droplets and significantly reduces the potential spread of the virus.
-We are also strongly encouraging our team to wear masks outside of work to help protect our patients.
 If patients leave their room or have to go to an appointment outside of Promontory, we are requiring they wear a face mask to help keep their peers safe.